ruthrootz/c-sharp-interview-prep/README.md

     - private
     - protected: only classes that inherit can use them
 - [x] what is a virtual method?
-    - mark a method as allowed to be overriden
+    - mark a method as allowed to be overridden
 - [x] value vs. reference types
     - reference types live in memory and variables point to the objects
     - value types live in the stack